levkk/rwf/docs/docs/models/connection-pool.md

 ## Transactions

 All queries are executed inside implicit transactions.
-If you need to execute multiple queries inside a single transaction, you need to start one explicitely:
+If you need to execute multiple queries inside a single transaction, you need to start one explicitly:

 ```rust
 let mut transaction = Pool::transaction().await?;
 ```

 The transaction follows the same scope semantics as a pool connection.
 When it goes out scope, the transaction is automatically rolled back and the connection is returned back to the pool.
-If you want to commit any changes you made inside the transaction, you need to call `commit` explcitely:
+If you want to commit any changes you made inside the transaction, you need to call `commit` explicitly:

 ```rust
 transaction.commit().await?;